REGISTRATION HAS RE-OPENED!!! >>> APPLY HERE!

-In celebration of the Gimli Film Festival’s 20th anniversary and Manitoba 150, the Gimli Film Festival (GFF) is launching the Manitoba Home Movie Archive!
+In celebration of the Gimli International Film Festival’s 20th anniversary and Manitoba 150, the Gimli International Film Festival (GFF) had launched the Manitoba Home Movie Archive in 2020.
+Thanks to the Province of Manitoba and their “Safe at Home” program, we are able to re-open submissions for this project!
 Manitobans who have historically relevant home movie images of Manitoba are asked to APPLY HERE to receive free digital transfers of their footage.
-To be eligible, individuals must agree to make these historical images public domain and publicly accessible online via Archive.org and the Gimli Film Festival website.
+To be eligible, individuals must agree to make these historical images public domain and publicly accessible online via Archive.org and the Gimli International Film Festival website.

 Through the Manitoba Home Movie Project, GFF seeks to gather, digitize and preserve images of Manitoba’s history, before they’re lost to the sands of time.
 If you have personal home movie archives that you would like to contribute to this project, please send us your information via our online submission form!
 Once you fill out this form, a representative from the festival will get in touch with you about how this program works and how to proceed.
 And please carefully read our Guidelines below!